razorpay/opencensus-php/readme-docker.md

 - `brew update`
 - `brew tap homebrew/dupes`
 - `brew tap homebrew/php`
-- Install PHP 7.0.+ `brew install php70`
+- Install PHP 7.1.+ `brew install php@7.1`
-- Install gmp : `brew install php70-gmp`
 - Finally, install composer: `brew install composer`

 Now if you run `$ php -v`, you will get `PHP 5.5` or something.
 This is the default PHP version that is shipped with OSX and cannot be removed.
-You just need to edit your path to ensure that `PHP 7.0` is picked up.
+You just need to edit your path to ensure that `PHP 7.1` is picked up.

-`export PATH="$(brew --prefix homebrew/php/php70)/bin:$PATH"`
+Unlink any old versions of php using `brew unlink ${version}` and use `brew link php@7.1` to link the path to 7.1.

+Note - check if php-gmp extension is installed by `php -info | grep "GMP"`.
+Installing php using the above command gets gmp installed with it.

 To debug any issue with any package, you can run `brew info php70` etc.

 Also, if you are getting seemingly unrelated errors, make sure to update bash/zsh: `brew upgrade bash` and `brew upgrade zsh`.

-If everything is setup correctly, running `$ php -v` should give you 7.0.+.
+If everything is setup correctly, running `$ php -v` should give you 7.1.+.

 Note: We will use the phpunit that comes along with composer.
 We do not explicitly need phpunit to be installed for the docker setup.

-Note: If you are unable to install php-gmp, use `brew install php` to install php and gmp will be auto bundled with it.
-The php version that comes bundled High Sierra and does not include the gmp extension.
-Installing it manually does not work either since it's removed from brew.
-At the time of writing this, the above command installed php 7.3.3.
-You may need to unlink the older version. `php -v` should read 7.3.3

 ##### Install docker
 [Docker installation and Hello World!](https://docs.docker.com/engine/getstarted/step_one/)